Turkey Cranberry Sliders

 The last layer here is the cheese.
 You can use any type of cheese.
 I like a white cheese for these sliders and I’ve used Swiss, Gouda and Provolone.
 A good smoked Gouda is my favorite.

 Last, place the top half of the rolls over the cheese layer.
 Use a brush to spread the melted butter mixture over the rolls.
 If you don’t have a brush, you can spoon the melted butter over the rolls.
 Cook the rolls until cheese is melted and the turkey is heated.
-I cooked mine with tinfoil over the top for about 15 minutes, to keep the tops from getting too brown.
-After 15 minutes, take the tinfoil off and continue to cook for another 5-8 minutes.
+I cooked mine with foil over the top for about 15 minutes, to keep the tops from getting too brown.
+After 15 minutes, take the foil off and continue to cook for another 5-8 minutes.

 Remove from the oven and slice into individual sliders and serve immediately.
 If you have leftover gravy, it makes a great dip for these turkey sliders!
 Sliders are best served right after being removed from the oven.
 These don’t store or re-heat very well.